Flo-Devv/PyDB/README.md

 To use PyDB in your Python project, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/pydb.git`
-2. Navigate to the project directory: `cd pydb`
+2. Navigate to the project directory: `cd PyDB`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Import Pydb into your Python script: